Grim Fandango: Plot

-Manny gives chase and a year later tracks them to a coral mining plant on the Edge of the World.
+Manny gives chase, manages to get on board of a leaving ship as a janitor, and a year later (after being promoted to a captain) tracks them to a coral mining plant on the Edge of the World.
 Domino has been holding Meche there as a trap to lure Manny.
 All of Domino's clients who had their tickets stolen are also being held there and used as slave labor, both to make a profit with the coral mining and as a way to keep Hector's scandal quiet.
 Domino tries to convince Manny to take over his position in the plant seeing as he has no alternative and can spend the rest of eternity with Meche but he refuses.
 After rescuing Meche, Manny defeats Domino by causing him to fall into a rock crusher.
-Manny, along with Meche, Glottis and all the souls being held at the plant then escape from the Edge of the World.
+Manny, along with Meche, Glottis and a few of the souls being held at the plant then escape from the Edge of the World.